 which was once for all delivered to the saints.

 “The faith” was delivered at one point in the past to the saints.
 The word “delivered” carries the idea of being entrusted with the faith.
 The faith about which Jude writes was “once” delivered or handed down to the saints.
 This was once-for-all salvation.
 There is no further word to say on this subject.
 Should any add to this salvation, it is out of bounds.
 “The faith” consists of New Testament “doctrine.”

 But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 Ro 6:17

 Christians must stand alert to deviation from sound doctrine.

 We must come to grips with the fact that we need to defend the faith.
 There is a faith once for all delivered to the saints that we must maintain.
 We can add nothing to it.
-It is not something that we discover for ourselves but it was handed down by revelation.
-Therefore, we need to go for an all-out defence of the faith (“contend earnestly”).
+It is not something that we discover for ourselves, but it was handed down by revelation.
+Therefore, we need to go for an all-out defense of the faith (“contend earnestly”).

 I tell you that He will avenge them speedily.
 Nevertheless, when the Son of Man comes, will He really find faith on the earth?
 Lk 18:8